GST and the Taxation of Cryptocurrencies

 • Tokenomics and Utility Tokens

 Cryptocurrencies can serve as utility tokens inside an ecosystem, beyond only exchange.
 Tokens used to access a platform or service complicate taxation.
-Understanding utility tokens and the services they enable is necessary to determine their GST treatment.
+Understanding utility tokens and the services they enable is also necessary to determine their GST treatment.

 • Smart Contracts and Automation